sigvaldr/aitunes/README.md

    ./build.sh
    ```

-The build script will automatically download the required dr_mp3 and miniaudio headers.
+The build script will automatically download the required dr_mp3 and miniaudio headers, and build the included PDCurses library for maximum cross-platform compatibility.

 ### Running